atxwang/atxwang.github.io/_posts/reflections on year 1/ea_essay.md

 this isn't bad in itself, after all, the refuted argument is pretty stupid. however, these slogans too often become copouts for "leftists" in the first world---the concentrate of the entire earth's consumption---to refuse to interrogate capitalistic systems in place.

 the EA case for veganism is pretty clear-cut and also (to me) horrifyingly layered:
+- depending on to what extent we've misjudged animal sentience, there are currently